jr2804/rapporteur_helper/README.md

 ## How to use

-1. Install required packages
+1. Use _uv_ tool to setup virtual environment with required packages:
 ```
-pip install -r requirements.txt
+uv sync
 ```

-2. Update meeting information in `generate_reports.py`:
+2. Update variables with meeting information in `generate_reports.py`:

 * `meetingDetails`: place and date, example: `"Geneva, 18-26 January 2023"`

 * `meetingDate`: first day of the meeting in the format `YYMMDD`.
 For example, for the meeting starting January 18, 2023: `"230118"`

+* `add_qall`: bool flag to include or exclude Cs/TDs allocated to question "QALL"

-2. Execute the script
+3. Execute the script

 ```
 python generate_report.py